mohit00m/delta-demo/README.md

 # delta-demo
-this is demo for git and git hub class.
+this is demo for git and git hub class

-.
+# Teacher
+shradha khapra
+# Student
+delta student.